Aerospace: Manufacturing

 Rocket cores under construction at a SpaceX facility.

 Aerospace manufacturing is a high-technology industry that produces "aircraft, guided missiles, space vehicles, aircraft engines, propulsion units, and related parts".
 Most of the industry is geared toward governmental work.
 For each original equipment manufacturer (OEM), the US government has assigned a Commercial and Government Entity (CAGE) code.
 These codes help to identify each manufacturer, repair facilities, and other critical aftermarket vendors in the aerospace industry.

 In the United States, the Department of Defense and the National Aeronautics and Space Administration (NASA) are the two largest consumers of aerospace technology and products.
 Others include the very large airline industry.
 The aerospace industry employed 472,000 wage and salary workers in 2006.
 Most of those jobs were in Washington state and in California, with Missouri, New York and Texas also being important.
 The leading aerospace manufacturers in the U.S. are Boeing, United Technologies Corporation, SpaceX, Northrop Grumman and Lockheed Martin.
 As talented American employees age and retire, these manufacturers face an expanding labor shortfall.
 In order to supply the industrial sector with fresh workers, apprenticeship programs like the Aerospace Joint Apprenticeship Council (AJAC) collaborate with community colleges and aerospace firms in Washington state.

 Important locations of the civilian aerospace industry worldwide include Washington state (Boeing), California (Boeing, Lockheed Martin, etc.) and Montreal, Quebec, Canada (Bombardier, Pratt & Whitney Canada) in North America; Toulouse, France (Airbus) and Hamburg, Germany (Airbus) in Europe; as well as São José dos Campos, Brazil (Embraer), Querétaro, Mexico (Bombardier Aerospace, General Electric Aviation) and Mexicali, Mexico (United Technologies Corporation, Gulfstream Aerospace) in Latin America.

 In the European Union, aerospace companies such as Airbus, Safran, Thales, Dassault Aviation, Leonardo and Saab AB account for a large share of the global aerospace industry and research effort, with the European Space Agency as one of the largest consumers of aerospace technology and products.

 In India, Bangalore is a major center of the aerospace industry, where Hindustan Aeronautics Limited, the National Aerospace Laboratories and the Indian Space Research Organisation are headquartered.
 The Indian Space Research Organisation (ISRO) launched India's first Moon orbiter, Chandrayaan-1, in October 2008.

-In Russia, large aerospace companies like Oboronprom and the United Aircraft Building Corporation (encompassing Mikoyan, Sukhoi, Ilyushin, Tupolev, Yakovlev, and Irkut which includes Beriev) are among the major global players in this industry.
+In Russia, large aerospace companies like Oboronprom and the United Aircraft Building Corporation (encompassing Mikoyan, Sukhoi, Ilyushin, Tupolev, Yakovlev, and Irkut, which includes Beriev) are among the major global players in this industry.
 The historic Soviet Union was also the home of a major aerospace industry.

-The United Kingdom formerly attempted to maintain its own large aerospace industry, making its own airliners and warplanes, but it has largely turned its lot over to cooperative efforts with continental companies, and it has turned into a large import customer, too, from countries such as the United States.
-However, the United Kingdom has a very active aerospace sector, with major companies such as BAE Systems, supplying fully assembled aircraft, aircraft components, sub-assemblies and sub-systems to other manufacturers, both in Europe and all over the world.
+The United Kingdom attempted to maintain its own large aerospace industry, making its own airliners and warplanes, but it has largely turned to cooperative efforts with continental companies.
+It also imports from countries such as the United States.
+However, major companies such as BAE Systems supply fully assembled aircraft, aircraft components, sub-assemblies, and sub-systems to other manufacturers in Europe and elsewhere.